Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/from-critique-to-construction-priorities-for-signed-language-writing-infrastructure/essay.md

 If the series is right about the field's recurring problems, then the next task is not to repeat them more sharply.
 It is to identify what should actually be built, studied, stabilized, and compared next.

+One recurring problem is later over-reading: a source solves one layer, and later discussion treats that result as if it solved the whole signed-text path.
+Construction begins by preserving the solved layer while naming the layers that still need work.

 This paper therefore shifts the emphasis from critique to construction.
 It treats SignWriting and Formal SignWriting as the strongest currently documented path to durable signed-language text infrastructure, while also treating that position as the beginning of a serious program rather than its conclusion.

 For the broader theory-facing bridge behind this constructive agenda, see *Signed Writing as a Pressure Test for General Writing Theory*, the companion paper attached to the Meletis and Dürscheid review.